nationalarchives/ctd-omega-editorial-frontend/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-7. Save the config file as ctd-omega-editorial-frontend.service in the `/etc/systemd/system` directory and ensure that the file is executable by the ctd-user, e.g.
+7. Save the config file as `ctd-omega-editorial-frontend.service` in the `/etc/systemd/system` directory and ensure that the file is executable by the `ctd-web` user, e.g.
 ```
 sudo chmod 755 /etc/systemd/system/ctd-omega-editorial-frontend.service
 ```